-Resale and repurchase agreements are recorded at their contracted amounts.
+Resale and repurchase agreements are recorded at their contract amounts.
 Contract values approximate fair value as they are subject to daily repricing.
-If recorded at fair value under ASC 820, Resale and repurchase agreements would be reported within either Level 1 or Level 2.
-Refer to Note 6 "Financial Instruments" for Level 1 and Level 2 classification.
+If recorded at fair value under ASC 820, Resale and repurchase agreements would be reported within Level 2.
+Refer to Note 6 "Financial Instruments" for Level 2 classification.
 Resale agreements require the Company to deposit cash with the seller and to take possession of the purchased securities.
 Repurchase agreements require the buyer to deposit cash with the Company and to take possession of the sold securities.
 The fair value of the securities sold or purchased plus accrued coupon is generally in excess of the cash received or provided.
 The Company monitors the fair value of resale and repurchase agreements on a daily basis, with additional cash or securities obtained or posted as necessary.

-(a) Receivables from and Payables to Clients
+(g) Receivables from and Payables to Clients